datatrail-jhu/09_dataanalysis/manuscript/07_prediction_ml.md

 ### Machine Learning Examples

-To better understand all of the concepts we've just discussed, we'll walk through two examples, one for prediction of a continuous variable using linear regression and a second for prediction of a categorical value using a random forest.
+To better understand all of the concepts we've just discussed, we'll walk through two examples, one for prediction of a continuous variable using linear regression and a second for prediction of a categorical value using a CART.

 #### The `caret` package